 Local government legislation requires councils to take account of the perspective(s) of Māori on many matters.
 Initially, councils’ key requirements came from the Resource Management Act 1991.
 This Act contains obligations for councils to consult with iwi on resource management matters.
 The Local Government Act 2002 contains provisions that are broader in definition and scope.
 This Act requires councils to take appropriate account of the principles of the Treaty of Waitangi (Te Tiriti o Waitangi) and maintain and improve opportunities for Māori to contribute to local decision-making processes.

-Ara Tahi is a leadership forum of the six tangata whenua groups outlined above and Greater Wellington Regional Council.
-Ara Tahi was established in 1993 as a Māori advisory group and now operates as a joint leadership forum between iwi and Greater Wellington Regional Council, providing an opportunity for discussion on key strategic issues for the region.
+Ara Tahi is a leadership forum of the six tangata whenua groups and Greater Wellington Regional Council.
+Ara Tahi was established in 1991 as a Māori advisory group and now operates as a joint leadership forum between iwi and Greater Wellington Regional Council, providing an opportunity for discussion on key strategic issues for the region.

 Greater Wellington Regional Council is developing Māori capacity by: